 There’s an open-air pool, a golf course, playgrounds, jogging trails, a horse park and tennis courts.

-But what pulls in the crowds is the cherished 6,900-seater State Bank Amphitheatre, which stages a diverse programme of concerts and comedy shows from May to October, by some of the biggest acts touring America.
+But what pulls in the crowds is the cherished 6,900-seater Cadence Bank Amphitheatre, which stages a diverse programme of concerts and comedy shows from May to October, by some of the biggest acts touring America.

 A star-studded list of artists have performed here since it opened in 1944, like James Brown, Aretha Franklin, Ray Charles, Bob Dylan, Johnny Cash and Diana Ross.